Szapi/cpp-structural-delegates/motivation.md

     ...
 };
 ```
-This would also violate the open-closed principle.
+This may also violate the open-closed principle again.

 We could just keep the original class, and then copy all necessary settings into a temporary struct, and pass that to methods when needed, but this also requires at least some boilerplate...